Liquor trivia is fun!

 VII.
 Trivia on Trivia

 - It’s a myth that there’s a worm in tequila.
-The so-called worm is in mezcal, which is distilled from a different plant.
+The so-called worm is in mezcal.
+It’s distilled from a different plant.
 The “worm” is actually a butterfly caterpillar (Hipopta Agavis).9

 - Rye is distilled from corn, barley malt, and at least 51% rye.
 It was the first uniquely American whiskey.10

-- Bourbon is the official distilled spirit of the United States.1
+- Bourbon is the official distilled spirit of the US.1

-- Distilled spirits don’t contain any cholesterol, carbohydrates, or fats of any kind.6
+- Distilled spirits don’t contain any cholesterol, carbohydrates, or fats.6

 - Sloe gin isn’t gin at all but a liqueur.
 It’s blackthorn bush berries (sloe berries) liqueur.12